MaxP92/ISHG_treat_disp_GUI/README.md

 - files in "Variety"

 ---- Files -----

-.pdf for a FULL DESCRIPTION of the GUI
+Lots of .m files are called by I_SHG_GUI.m, or by other sub-files I-SHG_GUI.pdf for a FULL DESCRIPTION of the GUI

 ---- I-SHG -----